Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Comparing variants of LGIs with other formulations of macrorealism

-is positive, one may expect the violation of the variant of LGI given by Eq.(\ref{3t}).
-Thus, one may infer that the NSIT condition $NSIT_{(12)3}$ provides the necessary and sufficient condition for variant of LGI.
-But, we shall shortly see that similar to the case of standard LGI, $NSIT_{(12)3}$ provides the necessary but not the sufficient condition.
+is nonzero, the violation of the variant of LGI given by Eq.(\ref{3t}) can be obtained.
+Thus, one may expect that the NSIT condition $NSIT_{(12)3}$ provides the necessary and sufficient condition for variant of LGI.
+But, we shall shortly see that similar to the case of standard LGI, $NSIT_{(12)3}$ provides the necessary but not the sufficient condition for the violation of variants LGIs.

-Using similar approach adopted for standard LGIs, we express the variant of LGI given by (\ref{3t}) in terms of NSIT condition.
-Then, the expression of $K_{3}^{3}$ in inequality (\ref{3t}) can be written when all three measurements are performed is given by
+Using similar approach adopted for standard LGIs, we express the variant of LGI given by Eq.(\ref{3t}) in terms of NSIT condition.
+Then, when all three measurements are performed the expression of $K_{3}^{3}$ in Eq.(\ref{3t}) can be written as

 where $\beta =P(M_{1}^{+},M_{2}^{-},M_{3}^{+})+P(M_{1}^{-},M_{2}^{+},M_{3}^{+})$.
 Using Eq.(\ref{d222}), we can write

 Since $ K_{3}^{3}\leq 1$, using Eq.(\ref{beta}) we obtain